konstin/capybara/Readme.md

 A framework for generating bindings from Rust to arbitrary languages.
 Currently supports python (via [pyo3](https://github.com/PyO3/pyo3)), ruby
 (via [helix](https://github.com/tildeio/helix)) and wasm/js (via [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen)) are supported.

 **Note: This is in alpha stage.
-You can't do much more than structs, methods and functions with the basic types yet.**
+You can't do much more than structs, methods and functions with the basic types yet.** (And in ruby not even freestanding functions yet)

 ## Usage